phu0ngng/nccl/doc/source/env.rst

 ---------------------
 (since 2.4.8)

 The ``NCCL_NSOCKS_PERTHREAD`` variable specifies the number of sockets opened by each helper thread of the socket transport.
-In environments where per-socket speed is artifitially limited, setting this variable larger than 1 may improve the network performance.
+In environments where per-socket speed is limited, setting this variable larger than 1 may improve the network performance.

 Values accepted
 ^^^^^^^^^^^^^^^
 On AWS, the default value is 8; in other cases, the default value is 1.
-A product of ``NCCL_SOCKET_NTHREADS`` and ``NCCL_NSOCKS_PERTHREAD`` cannot be greater than 64.
+The product of ``NCCL_SOCKET_NTHREADS`` and ``NCCL_NSOCKS_PERTHREAD`` cannot be greater than 64.

 .. _NCCL_DEBUG: